shecodes-students/kitchen-sessions/README.md

 In a shared tmux session, all participants can type on their keyboard and the keystrokes are handled as if the host typed them.
 We all become one user (typically we use the user account of the person that hosts) and everyone sees the same terminal output, however in their own favorite font and colors, because your terminal emulator still rules over these aspects.
 To make this work, the shared area is as big as the smallest terminal in the session.
 All other terminals are artificcially made smaller by filling some area with dots.

-We discussed that this form of pair programming might be superior to screen sharing (transfering a compressed image of the computer desktop over the network) in low-bandwidth situations or when the host computer has no graphical user interface (GUI), like a server for example.
-It also is more inclusive, even people that use a [Braille display](https://en.wikipedia.org/wiki/Refreshable_braille_display) can participate.
+We discussed that this form of pair programming is superior to screen sharing (transfering a compressed image of the computer desktop over the network) in low-bandwidth situations or when the host computer has no graphical user interface (GUI), like a server for example.
+It also is more inclusive; even people that use a [Braille display](https://en.wikipedia.org/wiki/Refreshable_braille_display) can participate.
 If you are developing an application with a GUI however, it becomes harder to have a shared view of your work's result.

-With briefly experimented with opening `panels` (terminals in terminals) inside tmux and navigating between panels.
+We briefly experimented with opening `panels` (terminals in terminals) inside tmux and navigating between panels.
 Expect more `tmux` wizardry later.

 ## History of UNIX

 I gave you a more detailed history of UNIX and we talked about some influencial persons and organisations and how development of UNIX and the Internet (not to be confused with the web) were closely connected.

-Here's the timeline:
+Here's the timeline we went through:

 - 1957-10-04 Launch of Sputnik 1 (first satellite) causes _Sputnik crisis_ in the US
 - 1958-02 Eisenhower authorises creation of _DARPA_ as a response to the launch of Sputnik 1, 13 employees manage an initial budget of $520 Mio (2.92 billion as of 2015)